Share the Shore with Nesting Birds

 Protecting heron and egret nesting areas on Charles and Duck Islands are important steps to prevent disturbances that can result in abandonment of the nests and possibly of the entire colony.
 This would have a tremendous negative effect on these declining bird populations.

-To protect the nesting colonies (also known as rookeries) on Charles and Duck Islands, educational signs have been erected at access points describing these rare birds and why they should not be disturbed.
-Additionally, the sites are posted with island closure notices; the rookeries are fenced; and signs are posted that read “Do Not Enter – Bird Nesting Area.”
+To protect the nesting colonies (also known as rookeries) on Charles and Duck Islands, educational signs have been erected at access points describing these state-listed birds and why they should not be disturbed.
+Additionally, the sites are posted with island closure notices; the rookeries are fenced; and signs are posted that read “Do Not Enter – Bird Nesting Area”.

 When young birds become agitated by disturbances, they often fall from the nest.
 Once grounded, the young birds die of starvation or predation.
 If disturbances continue, the adults may abandon the nesting area.
 Examples of disturbances to these rookeries include unleashed dogs, boat and kayak landings, people approaching fenced nesting areas, campouts, and bonfires.

 Signs stating the closure of Charles and Duck Islands are posted and DEEP Environmental Conservation Police Officers will be patrolling the islands.
-The entire island areas are completely closed.
-Landing of watercraft on the beaches is prohibited.
-The public can help to protect nesting birds by following the closure and reporting any observed violations by calling DEEP’s 24-hour Dispatch Center at 860-424-3333.
+The islands are entirely closed and the landing of watercraft on the shoreline is prohibited.
+The public can help to protect nesting birds by following the closure and reporting any observed violations by calling DEEP’s 24-hour Dispatch Center at 1-800-842-HELP.

 Background: Protection of Piping Plovers and Least Terns